 The planning process can be seen as a series of tighter and tighter concentric circles with the bullseye being the daily plan.
-When the feedback and learning cycles are tightened up to a daily habit productivity improvements accelerate.
+When the feedback and learning cycles are tightened to a daily habit, productivity improvements accelerate.

-Think about productivity the same as filling a jar with rocks, gravel and sand.
-You have to put your big rocks in first and by doing that you can pack in a lot more gravel and sand.
+Think about productivity the same as filling a jar with rocks, gravel, and sand.
+You have to put your big rocks in first.
+By doing that, you can pack in a lot more gravel and sand.
 Each work day is your “jar” and your tasks are your rocks.
 Consider them this way:

-At the end of each day identify what got completed, what was impacted, why and how to improve the next day.
+- At the end of each day, identify what got completed, what was impacted and why, and how to improve the next day.

 - Depending on what was impacted and to what degree, ensure that you escalate, communicate, and coordinate appropriately.
 This may include tracking time and cost impact and escalating to the Superintendent or Project Manager.
 It may include just noting the impacts in your daily log.

 Test out the ABC Daily Planning process for a few months reflecting and refining at the end of each day.
 Remember that as you reflect back for day and week, looking at what got done according to plan and what didn't, including finishing early:

 - The "Sweet Spot" for performance is about 75-90% to-plan (Percent Planned Complete - PPC)

 - Above 90% consistently probably means you are (1) perfect, or (2) being too conservative on goal setting which impacts productivity.

 - Below 75% consistently indicates problems to be worked through which could be (1) being far too aggressive on goal setting or (2) external factors including excessive changes having a big impact on the project which needs to be escalated.